tony-aw/tinycodet/README.md

     package.
 4)  Reducing repetitive code.

-The `tinyoperations` R-package has only one dependency, namely `stringi`.
+The `tinycodet` R-package has only one dependency, namely `stringi`.
 Most functions in this R-package are fully vectorized and optimized, and have been well documented.